*Note: If Filipino words are used, they are translated below

 Desperate to correct my chicken scratches, my mother bought little Ja handwriting practice books, but they bored me.
 I didn’t get the point of tracing the letter A over and over again.
 How did the other kids do it?
 Did they enjoy these writing practices?
 Were they more patient than I was?
 Maybe they were simply born with beautiful handwriting.
 Should I listen to Lady Gaga’s advice and just sing, I was born this way?

 Even though I didn’t like my handwriting, I still loved to write.
 I was eleven years old when I started keeping a diary.
 Sometimes, I’d want to write about my day even if I wasn’t within the privacy of my bedroom.
 I would be riding the bus, squished between sweaty kids, or in a crowded classroom, one hand holding a pen, the other hand covering the notebook.
 One kid asked, Why are you covering your notebook?
 I said, I’m writing in my diary.
-She rolled her eyes and said, Jasmine, you don’t have to cover it.
+She rolled her eyes and said, Ja, you don’t have to cover it.
 No one can read your handwriting anyway.
 My eyes lit up.
 That was the first time I realized that having terrible handwriting can be a good thing.
 Kids started calling my handwriting The Ja Code, and like any code it hid my secrets well.
 Thanks to my handwriting I didn’t have to worry about somebody reading my secrets.
 I could write in peace.

 Cost Benefit Analysis